-Yes, there is a secret.
-Here it is: start.
+Yes, there is a secret to getting ahead.
+Here it is: START

 The secret to getting ahead or completing a job, no matter how overwhelming it may seem, is ALWAYS the same.